 Leading is the process of influencing others to accomplish the mission of the organization while operating to improve the organization.
 Many argue that leadership cannot be taught; you either are born a leader or not.
 Because leadership is a process, anyone can learn that process.
 Leaders possess character, and acquire knowledge and skill.
 They understand how to accomplish things and make sure the right things happen.

-Training new leaders is important for every organization.
+New leaders training is important for every organization.
 Every new leader must know the five functions of management: planning, controlling, operating, resourcing and leading.
 Learning the basics is easy.
 Learning the finer points takes a life time.
 The Chief Executive of every organization is responsible to train junior leaders in each of these functions.
 There is no point enticing the best and brightest people to lead your group if your training plan involves tossing them in the water to see if they can swim.
 Develop and implement a leader development program for your new leaders.

 Photo credit: ISCTE-IUL by Hugo Alexandre Cruz.
 CC license from flickr.com